 5. What do I do if I feel threatened in class or afterward by a student?
-Call College Security/Police Services at 6911* and College Security personnel** will be dispatched to your classroom or will contact you to discuss the situation further.
+Call College Safety and Security Services at 6911* and College Security personnel** will be dispatched to your classroom or will contact you to discuss the situation further.
 Security works with the Associate Vice President for Student Services to determine if actions should be taken to suspend or ban the student from campuses.
 Be sure to send a copy of the written incident report to your immediate supervisor.

 6. How can I find out if my classes are cancelled or if the college is closed for bad weather?
 In the event of inclement weather or other emergency situations, all members of the College should listen to area radio and television stations for announcements regarding the operation of the College.
 In addition, the CPCC website will have an announcement regarding closings.
 CPCC TV 17 will announce any closing or delays as well.
 When the College closes, all classes at all campuses are cancelled.

 7. What can I do if I have a lot of materials to unload for my class, and I need to temporarily park as close to the building as possible?
-You can park in the loading zone of the building for 20 minutes or call College Security/Police Services at 6632* and they will dispatch a Preferred Parking attendant to assist you if you have problems with finding an area to unload.
+You can park in the loading zone of the building for 20 minutes or call College Safety and Security Services at 6632* and they will dispatch a Preferred Parking attendant to assist you if you have problems with finding an area to unload.